rmtzcx/rhce/RHCSA_RHCE.md

             --virt-type=kvm &
     done

-Default XML configuration files are stored at:
+XML configuration files are stored by default at:

     /etc/libvirt/qemu

+Disk images are stored by default at:

+    /var/lib/libvirt/images

 To dump the XML file:

-    virsh dump server11
+    virsh dumpxml server11

 To edit: